 Miscarriage in Context

-A miscarriage is the loss of a pregnancy before 20 weeks.
-It’s more common than most people realize: around 1 in 4 known pregnancies ends this way, with the vast majority happening in the first trimester.
+A miscarriage is the loss of a pregnancy before 20 weeks (or 24 weeks according to UK guidelines).
+It’s more common than most people realize: around 1 in 4 clinically recognized pregnancies ends this way, with the vast majority happening in the first trimester.

 Common Myths vs. Facts